thejupitergroup/WebCut/README.md

 ## Fonts

-Courier Scriptwriter (under the name 'ScriptWriter') was designed by in-house workers at Jupiter Group.
+Editor Sans Text (under the name 'Editor-Sans') was designed by in-house workers at Jupiter Group.

 Arial (under the name 'sans-serif') is a trademark of Monotype Imaging, Inc. All rights reserved.